HOW TO RECOGNIZE IF YOU ARE IN A

 If you want to leave are you being told there is no other church that practices truth, you will go to hell.

-Are you made to feel your failures, that your performance is not up to par for the Bibles standard
+Are you made to feel your failures, that your performance is not up to par for the Bibles standard of living.

 Are you being rebuked for things such as the way you say hello or how you respond to being asked to do something for a leader or disciple.
 Do they tell you its a matter of the heart how one complies.

 Are they putting down other churches and building themselves up.
 Do they sometimes use people as examples of what you are to be doing and others on what you are not to be doing.